bonitasoft/bonita-doc/md/single-sign-on-with-oidc.md

 #### Authorization Code or Implicit Grant

 Those scenarios work the same way as when you login on Bonita portal/apps except it is the client application that needs to use Bonita REST API which needs to trigger the authentication process by calling the OIDC provider authorisation endpoint with Bonita OIDC client as `client_id`.
 The rest of the scenario is similar to what is described in the OIDC Authorization Code Flow schema.
-Once you obtained the Access token, you can make your REST API request in a normal way, just adding a header `Authoritation` with value `Bearer <Access token>` (replace the placeholder <Access token> with the token returned by the OIDC provider and make sure to keep the whitespace after `Bearer`).
+Once you obtained the Access token, you can make your REST API request in a normal way, just adding a header `Authorization` with value `Bearer <Access token>` (replace the placeholder <Access token> with the token returned by the OIDC provider and make sure to keep the whitespace after `Bearer`).